Via ferrata: Grading

 Various grading systems exist for via ferratas.
-Most focus on the level of difficulty of the hardest passage, and use a 5- or 6-point scale.
-Miller use grades 1 to 5.
+Most focus on the level of difficulty of the hardest passage and use a 5- or 6-point scale.
+Miller uses grades 1 to 5.
 The Kurt Schall guides (Klettersteig-Atlas series) use a primarily an A to F 6-point scale and 5 intermediate grades are also used (e.g. C/D).
 The website www.klettersteig.de uses grades 1 to 6, although based on the Schall system.
 In France, the 6 classic alpine grades are used: F – Facile; PD – Peu Difficile; AD – Assez Difficile; D– Difficile: TD – Très Difficile: ED – Extrêmement Difficile (although these grades bear no comparison to their Alpine counterparts).
 An outline of a 5-level grading system is provided below, but clearly individual guidebooks grades should be checked against their own definitions.

 One criticism of these grading system is that they ignore the severity and length of the difficulties – a long, high mountain route with extensive passages of grade D is very different from a short valley route also graded D, but with only a brief difficult section.
 To overcome this, additional ratings on the seriousness of the route are often provided – the Kurt Schall guides use a five-level adjectival scale; Smith and Fletcher use a three-point scale A–C. The old Hofler/Werner guidebooks use a single general grade on an A-G scale.
 Most guidebooks provide some further information to help assess the nature of a route, such as the length of the route, the maximum height reached, and even a grade for the quality of the protection.